feisalmombo/laravel-articles-authentication/readme.md

-## Example Laravel API
+## Article Laravel API and Authentication

- This is a sample project to show how you could write an API using Laravel 5.
-You can follow the tutorial online at https://www.toptal.com/laravel/restful-laravel-api-tutorial
+ This is an article project to show how you could write an API using Laravel.

  There will be some minor differences, specially regarding downloaded packages, as I used the excellent [Laravel Ide Helper](https://github.com/barryvdh/laravel-ide-helper) to setup